awsdocs/aws-elemental-medialive-user-guide/doc_source/cli-schedule-fields-for-pause.md

 }
 ```

-## Example: Unpausing Both Pipelines<a name="json-unpause-example"></a>
+## Example: Unpausing both pipelines<a name="json-unpause-example"></a>

 This example of a request unpauses all pipelines that are currently paused\.

+**Note**
-Note that the `Pipelines` array is empty\.
-MediaLive interprets this empty array as "set all pipelines to unpaused":
+MediaLive always reads the command as:*set the specified pipeline or pipelines to pause and set all other pipelines to unpaused\.* In this example, the `Pipelines` array is empty\.
+MediaLive interprets this empty array as: *set all pipelines to unpaused*\.

 ```
 {
  "ChannelId": "999999",
  "Creates": {
      "ScheduleActions": [
       {
        "ScheduleActionStartSettings": {
-          "FixedModeScheduleActionStartSettings": {
-            "Time": "2018-05-21T20:52:00Z"
-          }
+         "ImmediateModeScheduleActionStartSettings": {}
       },
-        "ActionName": "unpause_pipeline_0",
+     "ActionName": "unpause-pipeline-0",
      "ScheduleActionSettings": {
        "PauseStateSettings": {
          "Pipelines": [
-              {
-              }
+       {}
       ]
      }
     }
    }
   ]
  }
 }
 ```